work12345678ani/capstone-demo/README.md

 - [NewsAPI](https://newsapi.org/)
 - [Braintrust](https://www.braintrust.dev/)

 Make sure you set the appropriate API keys and the database URL in the `.env` file before proceeding.
 Sample `.env` is located under `backend/.env.sample`.
-Copy `.env.sample` to `.env` and fill in your API keys.
+Rename `.env.sample` to `.env` and fill in your API keys.

 #### API Limitations
 - NewsAPI free tier: 100 requests/day